Skip to main content

 3. Click on the (Download) icon

-4. Select your desired template from the download menu
+4. Select your desired template and format from the download menu

-Word Output Templates may be downloaded as either an editable docx, or a generated pdf report.
+Word Output Templates may be downloaded as either an editable docx, or a generated pdf.

 Configuring a Destination